Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

 \para{Numerical examples} The end of inflation and the inflaton's coherent oscillations play an important role in many models of CGPP.
-At the end of inflation, the dominant energy component in the universe changes from the inflaton's potential energy (with equation of state $w_\cphi \approx -1$) to a balance between its potential and kinetic energies (with time-average equation of state $w_\cphi \approx 0$).
-As a result of this shift in dominant energy component, there is a corresponding change in the cosmological expansion rate, parameterized by $a$, $H = a^\prime/a^2$, and $R = -6a^\pprime/a^3$.
-Additionally, as the inflaton field oscillates around the minimum of its potential, the scale factor and its derivatives develop oscillatory components.
-Besides the inflaton field and gravity, the various matter-sector fields of the theory `feel' this change in the cosmological expansion rate, leading to non-adiabatic evolution and CGPP.
+At the end of inflation, the dominant energy component in the Universe changes from the inflaton's potential energy (with equation of state $w_\cphi \approx -1$) to a balance between its potential and kinetic energies (with a time-average equation of state $w_\cphi \approx 0$).
+As a result of this shift in dominant energy component, there is a corresponding change in the cosmological expansion rate that is parameterized by $a$, $H = a^\prime/a^2$, and $R = -6a^\pprime/a^3$.
+In addition, as the inflaton field oscillates around the minimum of its potential, the scale factor and its derivatives develop oscillatory components.
+Besides the inflaton field and gravity, the various matter-sector fields of the theory ``feel'' this change in the cosmological expansion rate, leading to nonadiabatic evolution and CGPP.